0ri0nRo/nextcloud-docker/README.md

     - Replace `secret_password` and `root_password` with secure passwords.

 ## Step 3: Start the Containers

-1. Start the Nextcloud and MariaDB containers using Docker Compose:
+1. Set permissions so everyone can read and write to the mounted partition:
     ```sh
+    sudo chmod -R 777 /mnt/nextcloud
+    ```
+3. Start the Nextcloud and MariaDB containers using Docker Compose:

+    ```sh
     docker-compose up -d
     ```

-2. Verify that the containers are running:
+4. Verify that the containers are running:

     ```sh
     docker ps
     ```